The pollinators expert advisory group closed in November 2014.

 Terms of reference

-- identify gaps and key research questions in the scientific evidence base at present or likely in the foreseeable future, and support the development of evidence strategy to address these gaps
+- identifying gaps and key research questions in the scientific evidence base at present or likely in the foreseeable future, and support the development of evidence strategy to address these gaps

-- advise on the development and design of experiments to assess the effect of pesticides on pollinators and pollination at the landscape scale
+- advising on the development and design of experiments to assess the effect of pesticides on pollinators and pollination at the landscape scale

 - Professor Charles Godfray, University of Oxford (chair of group)